someshc8i/reference-sequence-fetcher/docs/sequences.rst

     >>print(fetcher.fetch_sequence('<checksum>'), start=0, end=5)
     >>ATGCA

-start and end can also used to retrieve circular sequences in a circular manner
+If a server supports circular chromosomes, the client supports crossing the origin using the start and end parameters

 .. code-block:: python